Vincisgrassi – baked pasta

 Origin: Siege of Ancona in 1799

 According to a tradition, the dish’s name derives from the fact that a cook from Ancona prepared it in honor of the Austrian general Alfred von Windisch-Graetz who fought and won the siege of Ancona in 1799 against the Napoleonic troops closed in the city.
 The general would have appreciated the dish, which was dedicated to him through a simplification and Italianization (from the general’s name would derive the term “vincisgrassi”).
-The tradition does not specify if the dish was invented in honor of the general or a dish already known.
+However, the tradition does not specify if the dish was invented in honor of the general or a word already known.

 Siege of Ancona in 1849